docpad-archive/documentation/core/cli.html.md

 	docpad render filePath
 	```

-	E.g. To render a markdown file and save the result to an output file, we would use:
+	For example, to render a markdown file and save the result to an output file, we would use:

 	``` bash
 	docpad render inputMarkdownFile.html.md > outputMarkdownFile.html